Jaseci-Labs/jaseci/docs/docs/getting-started/JAC-Language-Overview/operatingContext.md

 ---
 # Specifying Operating Context

-The Graph can several types of nodes and these nodes can have their own unique abilities.Walkers can be written to perform specific actions when it on a specific node.
-Call functions or attributes for the node it is on top.
+several types Nodes can be created and each can  have several unique abilities.
+The abilities of specific nodes can be activated when a walkers traverese on to it .
+This can be done by specifying an operating context.
+This allows a walker to execute any of the nodes ability that it is currently on.
+The operating context of each type of node must be specified for it to be used.
 ```jac
 node state {
     has title;